Bio

 He’s said recently that he’s in “the Jimmy Carr business” and you can see this, when you analyse how he conducts his career.
 Looking back on what he’s tried out and how successful he’s been (since his first gig above a pub in 1998) this looks like a blueprint for how to become a massive International star.

-Part of his massive success is how he’s managed to combine the punishing schedule of a stand-up tour (he’s never NOT on tour) with hosting TV shows that are massive hits.
-See more about the TV side below.
+Part of his massive success is how he’s managed to combine the punishing schedule of a stand-up tour (he’s never NOT on tour) with hosting TV shows that are massive hits, writing books and a movie – yada yada.
+See more about the TV side in the section below.

 Some examples of this adaptability include:

-- Way back in 2007 he was the first comedian to perform in cyberspace, through a gig on the platform Second Life.
-Using his MySpace community to organise an audience, his avatar performed to a virtual room (see here).
+• Way back in 2007 he was the first comedian to perform in cyberspace, through a gig on the platform Second Life.
+Using his MySpace community to organise a small audience, his avatar was simultaneously performing to a virtual room (see here).

 All of these things helped to promote his comedy into places where a new audience demographic may be lurking.